Nuclei-Software/npk-tflm/README.md

 TFLM has been ported to Nuclei RISC-V Processor and Nuclei SDK, you can evaluate it in Nuclei SDK and also in official TFLM build system.

-- If you want to use it in directly TFLM build system, please check this repo https://github.com/Nuclei-Software/tflite-micro/tree/nuclei/nsdk_0.4.1
+- If you want to use it in directly TFLM build system, please check this repo: <!-- TODO update url -->
 - If you want to use it in Nuclei SDK or Nuclei Studio as a software component, you can follow the following steps:

 **Here are two ways to use Nuclei SDK TFLM component:**

-1. Use Nuclei SDK 0.4.1 in terminal
+1. Use Nuclei SDK 0.6.0 in terminal
-2. Use Nuclei Studio IDE 2022.12
+2. Use Nuclei Studio IDE 2024.06

 ### Use TFLM in Terminal

-1. Get Nuclei SDK (v0.4.1) from https://github.com/Nuclei-Software/nuclei-sdk/releases/tag/0.4.1
+1. Get Nuclei SDK (v0.6.0) from https://github.com/Nuclei-Software/nuclei-sdk/releases/tag/0.6.0

 2. Get **tflm** zip package from https://github.com/Nuclei-Software/npk-tflm, unzip it and put under  the *Components* folder of **$NUCLEI_SDK_ROOT**.